CathyMatthee/belly-button-challenge/README.md

 - A samples.json file that is a copy of the data collected using the D3 library from the static URL provided.

 # sourcing
-- Chat GPT was used to change colour scale of the bubble chart (on line 70) and the metadata header (on line 37)
+- Chat GPT was used to change colour scale of the bubble chart (on line 70) and the colour of metadata header (on line 37)
 - Referred to https://plotly.com/javascript/bubble-charts/ to build the bubble charts (lines 65-69)

 # deployment